-Using only natural materials, we're monitoring a trial site at the Penarth Feeder to see whether this innovative method will be successful in the fight against Himalayan balsam.
+Using only natural materials, we monitored a trial site at the Penarth Feeder to see whether this innovative method could be successful in the fight against Himalayan balsam.

 Though it may look and sound appealing, Himalayan balsam can grow between 2-3m in height.
 Due to the large amount of seeds each plant produces, it can form dense areas of growth, crowding out native wildflowers and plants, and preventing them from getting the natural light and nutrients they need to survive.